AshPotatoh/Pitch_Detector_Overlay/readme.md

 Clone the repo and extract the files.

-open a terminal and go into the folder (On win 11 shift+right click, then open terminal here).
+open a terminal and go into the folder (On win 11 right click in the folder, then click terminal).
 Type pip install -r requirements.txt

 Then run the main.py file with the command: